Healing Gardens at the Cone Health Cancer Center and Wesley Long Hospital

 Phase 2 - Meditation Garden

-- A new meditation Garden Terrace, accessible from the ground level, will offer lovely views shaded by an Arbor and cooled with ceiling fans.
+- A new meditation Garden Terrace, accessible from the ground level, offers lovely views shaded by an Arbor and cooled with ceiling fans.

-- The Tanger Labyrinth will be enhanced, along with the creation of a natural water feature, flower garden and Japanese Maple grove.
+- The Tanger Labyrinth has been enhanced, along with the creation of a natural water feature, flower garden and Japanese Maple grove.

-- A garden path will curve through the garden with stepping stones to the labyrinth and smaller secondary paths to explore.
+- A garden path curves through the garden with stepping stones to the labyrinth and smaller secondary paths to explore.

-- Interesting areas for reflection and rest will be located throughout the Healing Gardens.
+- Interesting areas for reflection and rest are located throughout the Healing Gardens.